 Midnight Changes for Feral Druid

-To start, the official developer statement regarding the approach to Feral was posted alongside the initial Patch Notes:
+To start, the official developer statement regarding the approach to Feral is as follows:

 You can check out a full list of patch notes under the Feral section here.

 Feral is one of the harder specs to deconstruct when it comes to the Midnight changes.
 It has gone through a simplification process, but moreso than most it's very tied to the UI and Add-on changes that are also coming.
-Some of its iconic - albeit complex - components like Snapshotting are remaining in spirit, but they're relying on bespoke UI elements to try and make them more approachable.
-Like others, it's seen some redundancy cut and a tighter focus on when each ability is appropriate, and its flow relative to the current War Within iteration isn't too far removed.
+Some of its iconic - albeit complex - components like Snapshotting remain in spirit, but they're relying on bespoke UI elements to try and make them more approachable.
+Like others, it's seen some redundancy cut and a tighter focus on when each ability is appropriate.
+As we've progressed into Beta however, its flow relative to The War Within has started to deviate more and more - and not always in a good way.

 Feral Druid Midnight Changes